 The area surrounding Drogheda stretching from South Louth down through the town itself and on to the Meath Coast is a contiguous urban area that forms a natural geographical entity which should be recognised as one city.
+Speaking of my own experiences, setting up my food business in Drogheda in 2014 has certainly helped expedite the growth and potential of my business.
+I've had the opportunity to collaborate locally with some wonderful entrepreneurs to help harness this growth and can look healthily into the future.

 Until such time as the size and population of Drogheda is recognised properly through the recognition of its real status issue the area will not reach its full potential for the attraction of FDI.
-Drogheda is on a par in terms of surrounding infrastructure and location with parts of Fingal such as Swords and the Airport Zone and major urban centres such as Galway and Limerick but attracts much less Foreign Direct Investment.
+Drogheda has a vast untapped potential and is on a par in terms of surrounding infrastructure and location with parts of Fingal such as Swords and the Airport Zone and major urban centres such as Galway or Limerick ,but yet attracts much less Foreign Direct Investment.
 Drogheda has the potential to be a major economic hub for the North East region with a critical mass of employment opportunities which would end the daily commuting misery into Dublin City for thousands of people in the Louth/Meath/North County Dublin areas and reduce inbound traffic and rail line congestion on the M1/M2 and Northern Rail Line services, using the outbound lanes on the M1/M2/N2/R152 and empty outbound morning trains and buses on northern commuter services.
+The Boyne Valley region is amongst the most beautiful and scenic places in Ireland and has great potential from both a tourist prospective and also a business enterprise prospective.